Festivities

 La Caridad de San Antonio is celebrated every June 13 in Beteta.
 It begins with a mass and procession in honor of St. Anthony, the patron saint of the needy, followed by the blessing and distribution of bread and wine in the Plaza Mayor.
 The neighbors, organized in shifts, offer these gifts and a snack for the whole town, maintaining an ancestral custom that honors the generosity and solidarity of the saint.

 Beteta celebrates its cattle-raising past with the Bonfire of San Pedro, a festivity that takes place in the square that once housed a church or hermitage dedicated to the saint.
-On the 29th, the neighbors light a bonfire where they share food and music.
+On June 29, the neighbors light a bonfire where they share food and music.

 The celebration of All Saints’ Day is a deeply rooted local custom that dates back to ancient Celtic traditions.
 On the eve, neighbors empty pumpkins and carve them with eyes and teeth; inside they place a candle, transforming them into lanterns that illuminate the streets of the village and the road to the castle.
 This practice, of Celtic origin, symbolizes guidance for benevolent spirits and protection against evil spirits.
 On this day, sweet porridge, the typical dessert of the festivity, is prepared.